powersync-community/flutter-powersync-supabase/flutter_counter/README.md

 # Getting Started

-This project is a Flutter app equipped with PowerSync for efficient data synchronization, specifically built to perform load tests.
-It allows you to measure how long the initial sync takes with a hosted backend.
+A demo Flutter app that demonstrates real-time counter functionality powered by a locally hosted Supabase backend and PowerSync for data synchronization.

 ## Prerequisites